Jacinda Ardern on 'stardust' of the 2017 election: She said no to leadership for four days

 She said it had been a "good clean fight".

 Ardern had "angsted" a lot about what to wear.
-She wore her hair up on the first debate and received so much "feedback" that she didn't repeat the hairstyle.
+She wore her hair up for the first debate and received so much "feedback" that she didn't repeat the hairstyle.

+Manhire asked if Labour would avoid buying Facebook advertising at the next election if it didn't behave better.
+Ardern said Facebook might or more likely might not take notice of that.
+She indicated the Christchurch Call to Action might be more effective, noting the pressure sovereign wealth funds worth $5 trillion, including the NZ Superannuation Fund, were applying.

+Asked about baby Neve's favourite books, mum Ardern said her daughter liked paper.
+Cabinet papers often looked dog-eared after some time at home.